 Social Media Can Have An Immensely Negative Affect

-Social media is like sugar–sure it tastes good and it’s fun to eat, but you can’t live on it.
-It’s largely empty calories and isn’t intended to keep us healthy and well in the long-term.
+Social media can be just like a digital form of sugar.
+Sure it may feel good and it’s fun to eat, but you can’t live on it.
+Just like sugar, social media is made up of empty calories and isn’t intended to keep us healthy and well in the long-term.

 But It Isn’t All Bad, Is It?